grace-ac/Fish-546-Bioinformatics/README.md

 Worked on the output from the blastp that I executed.
 Used Galaxy to modify the blastoutput and merge with uniprot data base with protein names and functions.

 ### Week 5
-Need to ensure blast output finished in entirity.
-Learn more about shortcuts/alias, setting variables, identifying errors, and sorting techniques.
-Investigate options to work on other computers.
+Made sure blast output finished in entirity.
+Learned more about shortcuts/alias, setting variables, identifying errors, and sorting techniques.

 ### Week 6
-Coming up!
+Compared geoduck proteome to Pacific oyster proteome.
+I created a database from the geoduck proteome and blasted the Pacific oyster proteome against it.
+Found similarly expressed proteins and made a CSV table.

+### Week 7
+Used Galaxy for file manipulations for the raw MSMS 2015 oyster seed experiments.
+I wanted to look at differentially expressed proteins in oysters reared under different temperatures, as well as assess protein expression levels.

+### Week 8
+Make some graphics for the taylor experiments or the geoduck/oyster proteome comparisons.

+### Week 9
+Continued analyzing the MSMS data and manipulating files in Galaxy.

-### Summary
+### Week 10
-1) Big Picture (what and why): Characterize _C. gigas_ proteome and understand protein names and functions, gene ontology, metabolic pathways, biological processes.
-How do Pacific oysters respond physiologically to various stressors?
-Compare proteome to other related taxa like the geoduck or Olympia oyster to see similarities and differences across shellfish.

-2) What I have done to date: Downloaded _C. gigas_ proteome and executed a blastp (protein-protein) against Uniprot database to identify proteins.
-I then manipulated the blast ouput file in Galaxy to merge with a Uniprot database with entry name, protein name, gene name, organism, and length.
-I have 26,535 unique proteins (evalue < 1e-5) that are expressed in _C.gigas_.

-3) What I plan to do: Compare proteins found in Pacific oyster to the geoduck or Olympia oyster.
-Find proteins that are differentially expressed in oysters under stress?
-Quantification of proteins?
+Finished up final projects and worked on the final files I am publishing:

+_My original goals were to:_

+1) Identify proteins and their functions in C. gigas proteome
+- TAB file with protein names, GO terms, e-values, etc.
+- JPG with visualization from Revigo based on GO terms.

+2) Compare an oyster proteome to another bivalve- the geoduck
+- CSV file with table of proteins and GO terms that are shared between these two bivalve species
+- TAB files with unique proteins specific to each organism
+- JPG that visualizes the data

+3) Draw conclusions about differential protein expression in oysters reared at 23C and 29C from 2015 MS/MS data.
+- TAB file listing unique proteins and their function between the two treatments.
+- TAB file with protein expression levels (in this case peak area).
+- JPG that visualizes differences in protein expression between these two treatments